 - Use assistive devices as directed.
 These help protect you from injury.
 Examples include a walker or cane.
 Have someone install handrails in your home.
 These will help you get out of a bathtub or stand up from a toilet.
+Use a shower chair so you can sit while you shower.
+Sit down on the toilet or another chair to dry off and put on your clothes.
 Get help going up and down stairs if your legs are weak.

-- Exercise and rest as directed.
-You may need more rest than usual.
-Balance rest with exercise.
+- Balance rest with exercise.
 Exercise can help increase your muscle strength and energy.
 Do not exercise for long periods at a time.
+Take breaks often to rest.
 Too much exercise can cause muscle strain or make you more tired.
 Ask your healthcare provider how much exercise is right for you.

-- Eat healthy foods.
+- Eat a variety of healthy foods.
 Too much or too little food may cause weakness or tiredness.
 Ask your healthcare provider what a healthy amount of food is for you.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, nuts, and cooked beans.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can make your symptoms worse, and can cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Do not use caffeine, alcohol, or illegal drugs.
 These may cause muscle twitching, which could lead to worsened weakness.

 Follow up with your healthcare provider as directed: